ducc/kwont/README.md

 # Kwont
 ![Go](https://github.com/ducc/kwont/workflows/Go/badge.svg)

-Distributed CFD trading system which pulls real time price changes from brokers and evaluates python strategies to open/close positons - Written in go & python, deployed on Kubernetes with CockroachDB, Nats.IO, Redis and GRPC!
+Distributed CFD trading system which pulls real time price changes from brokers and evaluates strategies to open/close positions - Written in go & python, deployed on Kubernetes with CockroachDB, Nats.IO, Redis and GRPC!

 ## Disclaimer: do not run this with a real brokerage account yet.
 This is a prototype.
 It has not been security tested.
 In fact it is incredibly insecure.
 I do not take responsibility for you being an idiot.